jlepage/cfFramework/README.md

 # cfFramework
 cfFramework is a CFML MVC Framework

 Thanks by advance of your intereste on cfFramework.

+## changes for version 0.9.1
+ - throw exception if controller does not extends AbstractController
+ - clean parameters in App.cfc
+ - move isMethod to HttpRequest
+ - add getMethod to HttpRequest

 ## Changes for version 0.9